bufbuild/protobuf-es/MANUAL.md

 }
 ```

+> [!NOTE]
+>
-**NOTE**: Messages can be recursive structures, containing other message and enum definitions.
-The example above does not illustrate generating _all_ possible messages in a `Schema` object.
-It has been simplified for brevity.
+> Messages can be recursive structures, containing other message and enum definitions.
+The example has been simplified
+> for brevity and doesn't illustrate generating _all_ possible messages in a `Schema` object.

 ### Importing

-Generating import statements is accomplished via a combination of the methods `import` and `print` on the generated file
+You can generate import statements via a combination of the `import` and `print` methods on the generated file
 object.

-#### Importing from an NPM package
+#### Importing from an npm package

-To import from an NPM package, you first invoke the `import` function, passing the name of the symbol to import, and the
+To import from an npm package, you first invoke the `import` function, passing the name of the symbol to import and the
-package in which it is located.
+package where it's located.
 For example, to import the `useEffect` hook from React:

 ```ts
 const useEffect = f.import("useEffect", "react");
 ```

-This will return you an object of type `ImportSymbol`.
-This object can then be used in your generation code with the `print` function:
+This returns an `ImportSymbol` object that can then be used in your generation code with the `print` function:

 ```ts
 f.print(useEffect, "(() => {");